avikj/fbash/DOCS.md

 `sendfile <file_path>`
 - sends the file specified by the relative file path `file_path` as an attachment

+## savefile
+`savefile <file_path>`

+*To use this command, the user must first send the desired file as an attachment on Messenger while fbash is running.*
+- saves the file most recently sent by the user at the relative file path specified by `file_path`
+- does not currently work with images

 ## showcode
 `showcode <file_path> [language]`
 - displays the file specified by the relative file path `file_path` with syntax highlighting specified by `language`.